SimonRacaud/PDFJS_Viewer_Acroform/README.md

 There is currently a big lack of documentation on the subject.

 Moreover, I have written some functions to:
-* read the content of the form
+* Read the content of the form
-* write value in the form
+* Write value in the form
-* save/download the form with the current form values
+* Save/download the form with the current form values

 > version of pdfjs-dist : 2.6.347